Malterlib/Malterlib_Memory/Documentation/MemoryManager.md

 Heap
 ----

-Sizes between 512 KiB and 16 MiB are allocated with a heap allocator.
+Sizes between 2 MiB and 16 MiB (64 MiB with 16 KiB pages) are allocated with a heap allocator.
 This allocator keeps track of allocations with a data structure outside of the allocated blocks to preserve the alignment of returned blocks.

 Blocks returned are aligned on at least 64 KiB.

-Currently only one heap alloctor is used for each numa arena, so allocations above 512 KiB are not concurrent.
+Currently only one heap alloctor is used for each numa arena, so allocations above 2 MiB are not concurrent.
 This should not be a problem, but if it turns out to be there could be one heap for each arena on 64 bit architectures where virtual address space in not limited.

 Allocations are served from chunks allocated from the fallback allocator.
 The chunks are always 32 MiB in size (configurable).

-To allow the arena to check for the slab header at the end of each 16 MiB boundrary the pages there are always kept committed even if no block has been allocated there.
+To allow the arena to check for the slab header at the end of each 16 MiB (64 MiB with 16 KiB pages) boundrary the pages there are always kept committed even if no block has been allocated there.

 Fallback allocator
 ------------------

-For huge allocations above 16 MiB the fallback allocator will be used.
+For huge allocations above 16 MiB (64 MiB with 16 KiB pages) the fallback allocator will be used.
 This is the same allocator used to allocate the slabs and chunks in the arenas and heaps.

 The size at which this allocator is used has to at least as large as the slab size to allow the slab header check when freeing or checking the size of a block of memory.